danielrcollins1/OED-Expanded/equipment.md

 Piece in OED has the buying power of a GP in traditional sources.
 In published sources replace references to "gold pieces' with"silver pieces", keeping original amount.
-Silver becomes Copper, Platinum becomes Gold and so on.
+Silver becomes Copper, Platinum becomes Gold and so on.  *Note: Men-at-arms costs in gold from the original sources are accurate; do not convert these to silver.*

 **Calculating Costs**: For items not listed, take the historical value in shillings and multiply by 3 for SP cost.